-Discover the surprising health benefits of alternate day fasting, research reveals
+Discover the surprising health benefits of alternate day fasting

 So, you might wonder how alternate day fasting and intermittent fasting compare to each other.
 You may also wonder how eating every other day could actually be healthy for you!

-Alternate day fasting can help you lose belly fat and boost health, says new randomized controlled trial
+Alternate day fasting can help you lose belly fat and boost health, research suggests

 Understandably, alternate day fasting can be seen as a bit of an extreme approach to eating.
 One interesting feature of this fast is that on eating days, you can eat unrestricted amounts of food.
 This poses an interesting question for a lot of doctors and researchers.

-That is: research has shown that a calorie restriction diet plan can help you lose weight and even increase your lifespan.
-But, indefinitely restricting calories can be unsustainable for a lot of people, and research has shown that continuous calorie restriction can lead to serious issues like malnutrition and decreased immune function.
+Research has shown that calorie restriction can help you lose weight and even increase your lifespan.
+However, indefinitely restricting calories can be unsustainable for many people, and research has shown that continuous calorie restriction can lead to serious issues like malnutrition and decreased immune function.

 Could something like alternate day fasting be a good alternative?

-In this article’s study in question, a team of researchers randomly assigned 60 participants into two groups: one group could simply continue eating as usual.
-The other group practiced alternate day fasting, in which they would alternate between 36 hours of absolutely no food or calorie intake followed by 12 hours of unlimited eating.
+In the study published in Cell Metabolism, a team of researchers randomly assigned 60 participants into two groups: one group could simply continue eating as usual.
+The other group practiced alternate day fasting, which would alternate between 36 hours of absolutely no food or calorie intake followed by 12 hours of unlimited eating.

 After just four weeks (and careful monitoring from the researchers to ensure that the fasting group participants went the full 36-hour periods without any calories), the study yielded some impressive results among the people who fasted: